 Note: We don't serve alcohol.
 You are free to bring your own, but we recommend you bring liquor/ other intoxicants only in moderation.

 The program is open to all individuals capable of traveling alone.
-The venue is the Himalayan Writing Retreat.
-Participants love this place the events held here.
-They say nice things.
-To read participant reviews of the Himalayan Writing Retreat, click here.
+This is one of the many programs offered by the Himalayan Writing Retreat.
+To read reviews of our programs, click here.

-When: April 4-11, 2021
+When: March 28- April 4, 2021

 Where: The Himalayan Writing Retreat, Satkhol Village.
 Uttarakhand – 263138 (India).
 This retreat is rated 5-star on both Google and Facebook by 100 people.
 Click here for venue photos and travel information.

-How much : INR 39500+ GST ( 7 days, 7 nights, single room).
+How much : INR 39500+ GST ( 7 days, 7 nights, twin-sharing stay).

 How to attend : Pay 50% of the workshop fee to secure your spot.
 You can pay the balance on arrival at the retreat.
 Email us your questions at Namrata@himalayanwritingretreat.com .

 Scroll down to read details of how the digital detox program works.

 Click here for our Cancellation Policy.